From the chancellor

 INDIVIDUAL

-Catherine F. Cahill gave to 51·çÁ÷¹ÙÍø Annual Fund, the Geophysical Institute Endowment, the Richard D. Reeve Scholarship in honor of Lt.
-Col. Alanson Bartholomew, the ACUASI General Support Fund, and the Usibelli Coal Mine Drone Advancement Endowed Scholarship.
+Catherine F. Cahill gave to the ACUASI General Support Fund, the 51·çÁ÷¹ÙÍø Annual Fund, the Geophysical Institute Endowment and the Usibelli Coal Mine Drone Advancement Endowed Scholarship.

-R. Dolly Dieter gave to the Dieter Family Tsunami Bowl Endowment, the Dieter Family Marine Science Research Scholarship and the Ken Turner Memorial Fellowship.
+R. Dolly Dieter gave to the Dieter Family Tsunami Bowl Endowment and The Dieter Family Marine Science Research Scholarship.

 Dorothy and Michael Doyle gave to the John M. Murphy Memorial Geology Scholarship.